wkasprzak/wkasprzak/README.md

 ## Hi, I'm Wojtek 👋
 👨🏻‍💻 A passionate **Fullstack Developer** <br/>
 🧑🏻‍🎓 3rd year student of Computer Science at the **Poznan University of Technology**, Poland <br/>
-📱 A member of AKAI, serving as one of the coordinators in the **Social Media and Marketing Team** <br/>
 🔭 Currently working on **Fitness tracker website** <br/>
 💭 Currently learning about **Spring Boot & React** <br/>